galma/lp-back/README.md

 ## Improvements

 - Include Swagger documentation.
-(Postman collection is included)
+(Postman collection LP.postman_collection.json is included in the root folder)
 - Return DTOs instead of entities in all responses to adhere to best practices.